Joe Nickell: The Warrens

-Although Nickell rejects the term "debunker" to describe his work, his evidenced-based investigations of paranormal events have not yet uncovered any miracles, ghosts or monsters.
+Although Nickell rejected the term "debunker" to describe his work, his evidenced-based investigations of paranormal events did not uncover any miracles, ghosts or monsters.
 His insistence on documented facts led to a heated exchange with Ed and Lorraine Warren on the Sally show in 1992.
-Nickell and the Warrens appeared on Sally Jesse Raphael's talk show with the Snedeker family, whose reports of ghosts and demons led to the 1992 book, In A Dark Place, The Story of a True Haunting by novelist Ray Garton and the 2009 movie, The Haunting in Connecticut.
+Nickell and the Warrens appeared on Sally Jessy Raphael's talk show with the Snedeker family, whose reports of ghosts and demons led to the 1992 book, In A Dark Place, The Story of a True Haunting by novelist Ray Garton and the 2009 movie, The Haunting in Connecticut.
 After an on-air threat of violence from Ed Warren, Nickell stated: